adorad/adorad/docs/docs.md

 print(user2.can_register()) // "true"
 ```

-V doesn't have classes, but you can define methods on types.
+Adorad doesn't have classes, but you can define methods on types.
 A method is a function with a special receiver argument.
 The receiver appears in its own argument list between the `def` keyword and the method name.
 Methods must be in the same module as the receiver type.